-Sales leaders and managers, too, should have a full grasp on the most essential qualities and responsibilities of each sales role.
-Using this knowledge, managers can properly identify the right rep for the right job, develop a strong team, and encourage and support each team members professional growth.
+Sales leaders and managers, too, should have a full grasp of the essential qualities and responsibilities of each sales role.
+Using this knowledge, managers can properly identify the right rep for the right job, develop a strong team, and encourage and support each team member's professional growth.

-Whether youre trying to build out a sales team or looking to break into (or advance your career in) the sales industry, understanding some common roles and the sales career path can help you succeed.
-Here, well take a deep dive into the most essential qualities of an effective salesperson, how to identify a good sales job, and different sales roles and responsibilities.
+Here, we’ll take a deep dive into the essential qualities of an effective salesperson, how to identify a good sales job, and different sales titles and their corresponding responsibilities.

-While each salesperson brings a unique perspective and set of experiences to the table, there are some common underlying qualities found in the most successful reps, including:
+While each salesperson brings a unique perspective and set of experiences to the table.
+But there are some common underlying qualities found in the most successful reps, including:

-Individuals looking to break into the sales world should first evaluate their personalities and preferences against the qualities listed above.
-Its important to be honest with yourself and understand that a sales role isn't the right fit for everyone.
-Sure, you might be able to land a job as a sales rep even if you lack those essential traits, but in order to achieve professional success (and remain truly satisfied and engaged), you should naturally embody those key characteristics.
-If not, you risk wasting your time and energy in a role for which you're not properly suited.
+It's important to be honest with yourself and understand that a sales role isn't the right fit for everyone.
+Sure, you might be able to land a job as a sales rep even if you lack those essential traits.
+Still, to achieve professional success (and remain truly satisfied and engaged), you should naturally embody those key characteristics listed above.
+If not, you risk wasting your time and energy in a role you're not properly suited for.

 And while personality is certainly important, the actual job conditions are truly essential for rep retention and growth.
 Proper support, continuous coaching and training, and valuable feedback are all necessary for sales professionals to succeed and have a long, fulfilling career.